mheinzler/EnvironmentSettings/README.md

 ### Note: ###

 The variables in "env_files" are always set first.
-This means that if "env" can potentially override what "env_file" did.
+This means that "env" can potentially override what "env_file" did.